 - I actually like getting feedback.
 Feedback helps me to get better.
 I like blogging because as I put my ideas out there, people can give me feedback.
 Sometimes I get an email or a comment on a post.
 Frankly, I wish this happened more often.
 But the reality is – you and I need feedback from others to help us think more clearly and comprehensively.

 - I want to grow a network of followers who will actually benefit from one of the services that I have to offer.
 That may seem a bold statement to some who read this blog.
 But it’s true – I hope to offer you something of value.
 It may be a book, or coaching services, or training – or something else.
 But the reality is — my blog is a way to connect with people who need what I have created.
-(From a personal perspective: my wife and I serve as missionaries with OC International.
+(From a personal perspective: my wife and I serve as missionaries with One Challenge.
 It has been challenging to raise the necessary support we need to live.
 It’s my hope that blogging will expand the audience that engage with the topics I write about.
-If that’s you — maybe you’d be interested in having me speak at your event, or attending one or our training workshops, or buying my newest book I’ve written with Bob Logan, or starting a coaching relationship.)
+If that’s you — maybe you’d be interested in having me speak at your event, or attending one or our training workshops, or buying my newest book (The Missional Journey) I’ve written with Bob Logan, or starting a coaching relationship.)
 My blog is a simple vehicle to engage with you in a way that could lead to further interaction.

 Well – that’s a quick summary of why I blog.